 Did you know that a person spends 55% of their time in a day listening?
 However, research states that only 17-25% of this information is actually listened to and retained.
-Active listening is the process of actually listening to someone, understanding the meaning of the conversation, responding to it the right way, and retaining information.
+Active listening is the process of listening to someone, understanding the meaning, responding to it the right way, and retaining the information.

-Therefore, one of the HR skills and competencies that HR experts need to know is unlearning.
+Learning is an important competency skill.
+Surprisingly, unlearning is too.
 Unlearning is the ability to move on from outdated skills, competencies, and beliefs and learn new things.
+One of the HR skills and competencies that HR experts need to know is unlearning.
 The faster an HR individual unlearns and relearns, the more effective they will be as a backbone for the organization.

 As a team, make sure you invest in HR-based learning and development programs for everyone in the HR department.
 As an HR individual, take an active interest in finding new trends and keep updating your knowledge and skills.

 An HR manager is not just someone to manage the HR team and answer grievances.
 HR leaders are a part of the global CXOs and are a part of every business decision taken by the organization.
-As a result, one of the competencies of HR managers is to be flexible and adaptable.
+That is why one of the competencies of HR managers is to be flexible and adaptable.
 They need to rethink company policies and find best practices from competitors constantly.

-When you learn to think critically, you will approach all problems methodically, with the highest quality of fair-mindedness and analysis.
-As an HR professional, employees and the management would be more comfortable coming to you with grievances and issues, knowing you will analyze them and put forward the right solution.
+Critical thinking is the ability to critically analyze evidence, facts, and observations and come to a solution.
+It is one off the HR skills and competencies that help steer clear of stereotypes, judgments, and partialities in the workplace.
+When you learn to think critically, you will approach problems methodically, with the highest quality of fair-mindedness and analysis.
+As a result, employees and the management would be more comfortable coming to you with grievances and issues, knowing you will analyze them and put forward the right solution.

 The sheer amount of technological growth the HR industry has seen in the last decade is astonishing.
-HR individuals, who, ten years back, collected resumes from peers, shortlisted them, and arranged for interviews, now make use of AI to automate the initial processes of recruitment completely.
-HR experts, who used time sheets to measure productivity, now use smart tools that gauge the tiniest of details about employee activity like the number of clicks on the mouse, the number of minutes the keyboard remains untouched, and active engagement periods to calculate productivity levels.
+HR individuals, who, ten years back, collected resumes from peers, shortlisted them and arranged for interviews, now use AI to automate the initial recruitment processes completely.
+HR experts, who used time sheets to measure productivity, now use smart tools.

 Again, investing in the right technological tools will help make processes more analytical.
 So HR experts, along with picking the right tools, need to train themselves to use the vast amount of data mines these tools offer.

-Most of the HR folks come with the right degree to work in this particular field.
+Most HR folks come with the right educational degree to work in this particular field.
 However, these 10 HR core competencies need to be inculcated over time.
-They need to be learned, practised, believed and upgraded regularly if an HR professional wants to make a difference.
-Just like how you have competency-based assessments for other employees, creating competency evaluation sessions for the HR department will help understand competency gaps and give these experts an opportunity to hone their HR skills and competencies and grow as a professional.
+They need to be learned, practiced, believed in, and upgraded regularly if an HR professional wants to make a difference.
+Just like how you have competency-based assessments for other employees, creating competency evaluation sessions for the HR department will help understand competency gaps and allow these experts to hone their HR skills and competencies and grow as a professional.